 Virginia Tech vs. Iowa Women's Basketball Predictions & Picks - November 9

-Thursday's game that pits the Virginia Tech Hokies (1-0) against the Iowa Hawkeyes (1-0) at Spectrum Center has a good chance to be a close matchup based on our computer prediction, which projects a final score of 75-74 in favor of Virginia Tech.
+Thursday's contest that pits the Virginia Tech Hokies (1-0) against the Iowa Hawkeyes (1-0) at Spectrum Center is expected to be a competitive matchup based on our computer prediction, which projects a final score of 75-74 in favor of Virginia Tech.
 Game time is at 8:00 PM ET on November 9.

-The Hokies are coming off of a 94-55 victory against High Point in their most recent game on Monday.
+In their most recent outing on Monday, the Hokies earned a 94-55 win over High Point.

 Catch college basketball action all season long on Fubo!